corpunWorld Corporal Punishment Research

 blob More information and links for School CP in Singapore: see Country files.

-flag SOUTH AFRICA (these external links will open in a new window)
+S. Africa flag SOUTH AFRICA

-Abbott takes it in his stride [HISTORY]
+Abbott takes it in his stride

 Interview (2005) with England rugby star Stuart Abbott, who recalls canings at age 16 and 17 at Bishops, an Anglican school in Cape Town, in the 1990s.
 He was punished for "all kinds of stuff", and tried to get away with wearing five or six pairs of underpants.
 He thinks it was a good punishment because it only took a few minutes.
 There was also fagging.
 This, the author notes, was an education more traditionally English than most of the English members of the present England team experienced.